quabey/go-vct/readme.md

 # Go VCT

-Sends automated messages with Valorant Champions Tournament Updates to a discord webhook.
+Sends automated messages with Valorant Champions Tournament Updates to a services webhook.

 Updates Inculde

 - Upcoming matches
 - Starting matches
 - Ending machtes

 Also theres a selection of offical streams and watch parties.

 ## How to use